 Vendemmia, or the grape harvest, is in five days’ time and Marco Soldani is getting both excited and nervous.
 He’s in charge of 20,000 hectares of production (which may increase to 30,000), half of which are in Chianti territory and subject to that denomination’s regulations, the other half IGT red grapes of other varietals (Sangiovese, Cabernet, Merlot, Alicante, Colorino).

 As he gestures over the vast landscape, a storm brews in from the direction of the sea – we’re no more than 45 minutes from the Pisan port – and he explains how the grapes right now, after nine months’ work, are sensitive to wetness, which can cause them to bloat, explode and shrivel up, or worse, grow mold.
 He shows us some examples of where this has already taken place.

 These precious grapes will be hand picked.
 They’re almost ready, but not quite.
 I take a cluster in my hand; it is firm, dense and heavy.
-These are some of the sweetest and best grapes here, while other, less important ones will be machine-picked.
+These are some of the sweetest and best grapes here, while other, less important ones will be machine-picked (by joel).
 The whole crew is on standby, because a change in weather can mean having to act quickly.